michaelrsweet/pdfio/doc/pdfio.md

 ----------------------------

 PDFio includes many helper functions for embedding or writing specific kinds of content to a PDF file.
-These functions can be roughly grouped into ???
+These functions can be roughly grouped into five
 categories:

 - [Color Space Functions](@)